Violent Lips

 Violent Lips is a cosmetics company which commercializes temporary tattoo decals for the lips that create designs not possible with traditional lipstick, such as rainbows, animal prints, and polka dots.

 History

-Violent lips was founded by Jeff Haddad.
+Violent Lips was founded by Jeff Haddad.
 At just 13 and 9 years old, Haddad's daughters were playing around with temporary tattoos.
 As a joke, they affixed them onto their lips and the idea for temporary lip art was born.

 In 2011, Violent Lips partnered with Sugar Factory to launch candy-themed temp lip tattoos.

+In 2014, Violent Lips were featured in a video from YouTuber grav3yardgirl's series Does This Thing Really Work? which garnered over eight million views.

 In 2016, the company began making press-on emoji tattoos called Violent Lip "Minis".
 These temporary tattoos could be applied to the lips or other areas of the face.

-The products have been worn by Khloé Kardashian, and her sisters Kendall, Khloe and Kylie Jenner, and also Keyshia Cole.
+The products have been worn by Khloé Kardashian, and her sisters Kendall, Khloe and Kylie Jenner, as well as Keyshia Cole.

+As of January 14, 2024, the Violent Lips website was defunct.